-Differentiate among the types of plant tissues
+Differentiate among the types of plant tissues and organs

 There are two types of plant tissues: meristematic tissue found in plant regions of continuous cell division and growth, and permanent (or non-meristematic) tissue consisting of cells that are no longer actively dividing.